vkarasik/vkarasik/README.md

 [![bootstrap](./assets/bootstrap.svg)](#)
 [![git](./assets/git.svg)](#)

-I’m also intrested in backend tecnologis, so I have basic knowleges in PHP, MySQL, Python.
-Additionaly I want learn base of Node.js and it’s my next goal in self education.
+I’m also interested in backend technologies, so I have basic knowledge of PHP, MySQL, and Python.
+Additionally, I want to learn the base of Node.js and it’s my next goal in self-education.

 [![php](./assets/php.svg)](#)
 [![mysql](./assets/mysql.svg)](#)